 Lack of sleep has been linked to both anxiety and depression, especially among the elderly (26).

-Supplements which treat insomnia thereby can also have a positive effect on individuals suffering from related mental health issues.
+Supplements that treat insomnia thereby can also have a positive effect on individuals suffering from related mental health issues.

 The authors concluded that it might help reduce the adverse physical, emotional and behavioral symptoms of PMS.
 More research is needed to completely establish valerian root as a standard PMS treatment, however.